-There have been 161 fatalities in the first quarter of 2019, a significant decrease for the first quarter of the year.
-The new target for 2019 is 838 fatalities.
+There were 208 fatalities in the second quarter of 2019, which is the lowest total for the second quarter among the five years tracked.
+The new target for 2019 is 801 fatalities.
 Distracted driving is still a serious concern that MoDOT is addressing with news releases, digital message boards and Buckle Up Phone Down campaign.